KhalidSaifullahFuad/50-days-of-js/README.md

 <h1 align='center'>50 Days of JavaScript!</h1>

-This 50 Days of JavaScript was create by [Mehul Mohan](https://youtube.com/codedamn) founder of https://codedamn.com/.
+This 50 Days of JavaScript was created by [Mehul Mohan](https://youtube.com/codedamn) founder of [codedamn](https://codedamn.com/).
+So I will take an approach to complete this challenge.